peekknuf/peekknuf/README.md

 - 📫 peekknuf@gmail.com

 - Technically self-taught.
+- Talk is cheap, look at the code.

 <!--
 **peekknuf/peekknuf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.